 - 8.1 Initial investigations of minor infractions of the policy may be carried out by a member of staff/teacher on their own.
 Further investigations or initial investigations of more serious offences may be carried out by two staff together.
-Pupils who have witnessed the behaviour may be asked provide a written account or may be asked to describe to staff what they saw and the member of staff will make a note of the response.
+In secondary academies pupils who have witnessed the behaviour will be asked to provide written, signed and dated statements.
+In primary academies pupils who have witnessed the behaviour may be asked provide a written account or may be asked to describe to staff what they saw and the member of staff will make a note of the response.
 Any questions raised by staff will be open and non-leading.
-If the police wish to question the pupil, the school will ensure that a responsible adult is present at all times and will inform the pupil's parents of what has happened as soon as possible. - 8.2 [The School uses Close Circuit Television ("CCTV") within its premises.
+If the police wish to question the pupil, the school will ensure that a responsible adult is present at all times and will inform the pupil's parents of what has happened as soon as possible. - 8.2 The School uses Close Circuit Television ("CCTV") within its premises.
 One reason why the School uses CCTV is to provide a safe and secure environment for pupils, staff and visitors.
 If behavioural incidents are recorded on CCTV the footage may be viewed as part of the investigation and the content considered before imposing a sanction. - 8.3 When more than one pupil is involved in an incident and the interpretations of an event differ, then every effort will be made to try to find the truth.
-If this still remains unclear, then the staff members involved will use their professional judgement to come to a conclusion on the balance of probabilities. - 8.4 In exceptional circumstances, pupils may receive a fixed term exclusion pending an investigation, if there is a possibility that the welfare of other pupils may be compromised by that pupil remaining in the school.
+If this still remains unclear, then the staff members involved will use their professional judgement to come to a conclusion on the balance of probabilities. - 8.4 In exceptional circumstances, pupils may receive a suspension pending an investigation if there is a possibility that the welfare of other pupils may be compromised by that pupil remaining in the school.